Temporomandibular disorder (TMD), is a term that describes an entire group of disorders involving the temporomandibular joint or joints (TMJ).

 There are a variety of temporomandibular disorders.
 The muscles (myogenous), joint(s) (arthrogenous), or a combination of the two may cause pain.

 Since physical therapists treat muscle and joint problems, they are ideally suited to address a TMD.
 Moreover, a majority of patients diagnosed with TMD, also have associated neck pain.
 Both respond well to treatment provided by a physical therapist.
 No other healthcare practitioner is better suited to address both the TMD and neck pain.

 When a physical therapist performs the examination, they will be able to classify you as having one or more of the following:

-Once the involved structures are identified, the therapist will be able to provide you with the appropriate treatment.
+Once the involved structures are identified, the Sunrise Physiotherapist will be able to provide you with the appropriate treatment.